Padi Training Questions

 - Ready to get a life and a dream career?
 Go to Teach Diving with the Scuba Internships for Padi Divematers and Padi Instructors.

-Information and frequently asked questions about scuba diving, learning how to scuba dive, PADI courses in Cyprus.
+Information and frequently asked questions about PADI scuba diving training, learning how to scuba dive, and PADI courses in Cyprus.

 - Snorkelling seems easy, do I really need training?